LBoyle/wdi-project-4-frontend/README.md

 Fleshing out the information about parts, adding some more pictures etc.

 I mean to add a great many parts too the seeds file, though that would mean SO MUCH seeding incompatibilities, like hundred of lines of unreadable code.
-I'll still do it.
+I'm looking for an external api that has taken care of it already.

 I wondered about seperating by manufacturer like on the pcspecialist website, but with the form filtering, I don't think I need to do that.

 Refactoring the form filtering, it works, but it seems a little long winded, perhaps I haven't made use of some method that will make it much simpler.

+I mean to work a lot on the form interface, to make it clearer and more intuitive, maybe customize the dropdowns to look better or provide more information about each part.

 I've used a simple minimal design and I haven't animated much, I want to work some more on it, or perhaps come up with something else, but it's not my strong suit.